delphidabbler/codesnip-faq/SourceCode.md

 ### MPL v2.0

-If the source file is covered by the MPL v2.0 then it can usually be used in your project since the MPL v2.0 is compatible with the GPL and LGPL.
+If the source file is covered by the MPL v2.0 then it can usually be used in your GPL or LGPL project since the MPL v2.0 is compatible with the GPL and LGPL.

 There is an exception though.
 MPL v2.0 files may carry an "Incompatible With Secondary Licenses" notice which reads: